BrightChanges/Unit-3/CoinSnack.md

 from datetime import date
 from kivymd.uix.list import OneLineListItem

+#creating a base to connect with the database
 Base = declarative_base()

+#creating a screen manager for kivy
 class ScreenManagement(ScreenManager):
     pass

+#creating the table user in the database
 class User(Base):
     __tablename__ = 'user'
     id = Column(Integer, primary_key=True, unique=True)